 SHDC Coronavirus Information

-Information for residents, business and community support see SHDC Coronavirus Information and Advice, an update as of 11th May - Stay Alert and operating businesses safely.
+Information for residents, business and community support see SHDC Coronavirus Information and Advice, and operating businesses safely.

 See the following page for the latest update South Hams District Council about the new national restrictions.

 Help for residents who need basic essentials